-Florists Fear A 'No-Deal' Brexit Would Wilt The Flower Business
+Florists Fear A 'No Deal' Brexit Would Wilt The Flower Business

 "No, no," said Ashby, fending off his repeated attempts.

-Snapper is concerned that a "no-deal" Brexit will trigger import duties and delays at the Channel Tunnel that will force suppliers like him to raise prices.
-He worries shops here in the U.K. will have a hard time passing those costs onto customers.
+Snapper is concerned that a no-deal Brexit will trigger import duties and delays at the Channel Tunnel that will force suppliers like him to raise prices.
+He worries that shops here in the U.K. will have a hard time passing those costs on to customers.

-"A lot of people will struggle to sell flowers to the public," said Snapper, who wears a black watchman's cap and a gray fleece.
+"A lot of people will struggle to sell flowers to the public," said Snapper.
 "People will still buy food and everything, but what they can skip are the flowers."

 Snapper is as dependent on sales to the U.K. market as Ashby is on supply from the Netherlands.
 He says after selling to the U.K. for two decades, it's too difficult to shift to another country now.
 Some of Snapper's clients say Valentine's Day orders have been down, which they attribute to uncertainty and anxiety around Brexit.
-Snapper, who is garrulous and natural salesman, has tried to calm their fears, suggesting it's just men typically waiting until the last minute to buy flowers for their sweethearts or wives.
+Snapper, who is garrulous and a natural salesman, has tried to calm their fears, suggesting it's just men typically waiting until the last minute to buy flowers for their sweethearts or wives.

 To the degree that they can, British flower shops are planning ahead.
-They are ordering early for Mother's Day, which in the U.K. falls on March 31, which is just two days after the U.K. is scheduled to leave the EU.
+They are ordering early for Mother's Day, which in the U.K. falls on March 31 — just two days after the U.K. is scheduled to leave the EU.